curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 A few weeks later, he began toying with the tangle of ideas again.

 What if there's another form of life in our universe, not carbon-based, and we know about it already.
+AIs?
 Ideas...
 They live and they die.
 I think ideas are beings too.
 There's all kinds of species of ideas.

 * The idea of love is like a wholesome oak tree.
 * Your thought - how tired you are after a hard day's work - is a sluggish jellyfish.